Preheat the oven to 325 degrees F.

 over medium-high heat and brown the meat well on all sides in 2 batches.
 Transfer the short ribs to a plate.

 off the fat from the pot and add the remaining oil.
-Add the carrots
+Add the carrots, celery and onions

 and reduce the port by half, about 30 minutes.
-Stir in the stock, thyme, sage
+Stir in the stock, thyme

 Transfer the beef to a platter and strain